Theatrical Design

 Gathering materials for natural dyes

-The symposium was brought to life by herbs and projections
+The symposium was given life by herbs and projections

 A Midsummer Yosemite’s Dream